Karl Neumeyer

 Karl Neumeyer (September 19, 1869 – July 17, 1941) was a German Jewish jurist who, persecuted by Nazis, committed suicide.
-He was professor of international law at the University of Munich until 1933 when the Nazis came to power in Germany.
+He was professor of international law at the Ludwig-Maximilians-Universität München until 1933 when the Nazis came to power in Germany.

 Early life

 Karl Neumeyer was the younger brother of the judge and chairman of the Association of Bavarian and Jewish Communities Alfred Neumeyer.
 He attended the Maximiliansgymnasium and then studied law in Munich, Berlin and Geneva.
-In 1900 he married Anna Hirschhorn, with whom he had two children: Alfred (1901-1973) and Fritz (1905).
+In 1900, he married Anna Hirschhorn, with whom he had two children: Alfred (1901-1973) and Fritz (1905).

-In 1901 he obtained his habilitation at the University of Munich, becoming associate professor in 1908.
+In 1901, he obtained his habilitation at the Ludwig-Maximilians-Universität München, becoming associate professor in 1908.
 He dealt with private international law and founded the legal field of international administrative law.
-In 1926 he received the title of full professor.
-In 1931 he became faculty dean.
+In 1926, he received the title of full professor.
+In 1931, he became faculty dean.

 After Hitler came to power in 1933, Neumeyer was persecuted due to his Jewish origins.
-In 1934 he was banned from teaching and publishing.
+In 1934, he was banned from teaching and publishing.
 In 1941, faced with imminent deportation and murder, he and his wife committed suicide.
 He is buried in the New Jewish Cemetery in Munich.